Purpose of this policy

 A principal must ensure that students who do not attend SRI must not be provided with instruction in areas within the Australian Curriculum in Victoria (AusVELS) while other students are participating in SRI.

-Principals must not allow SRI to be called by any other name due to the potential for it to be confused with general religious education which has a specific definition in the Act.
-The law provides a clear distinction between the concepts of ‘education’ and ‘instruction’.
-Where volunteers from churches and other religious groups deliver instruction in the tenets and beliefs of a particular religion, this must be referred to as ‘instruction’ and not ‘education’.
+SRI should not be confused with general religious education which has a specific definition in the Act.
+Where volunteers from churches and other religious groups deliver instruction in the tenets and beliefs of a particular religion, this must be referred to as ‘special religious instruction’.

 Principals and SRI providers must ensure that SRI volunteers are not referred to as ‘teachers’ but as ‘instructors’ in order to ensure no confusion as to their role.
 Note: the Department acknowledges that some instructors may have teaching qualifications and/or VIT registration, however in their role as an SRI instructor volunteers may not be referred to as ‘teachers’.